MahendraDani/SurakshaSaathi-web/README.md

 # SurakshaSaathi

-A platform know rescue agencies near you and the support they can provide!
+A platform to find rescue agencies near you and the support they can provide!

 # Getting Started